San Francisco district attorney condemns Elon Musk over Cash App murder comments

 Authorities said the men knew each other, meaning Lee’s death was not the result of a random violent attack or a repeat offender as Musk suggested.

-During a press conference regarding the arrest, Jenkins condemned Musk’s comments as misinformation.
+During a news conference regarding the arrest, Jenkins condemned Musk’s comments as misinformation.

 “I must point out that reckless and irresponsible statements like those contained in Mr. Musk’s tweet that assumed incorrect circumstances about Mr. Lee’s death served to mislead the world in their perceptions of San Francisco, and also negatively impact the pursuit of justice for victims of crime as it spreads misinformation at a time when the police are trying to solve a very difficult case,” Jenkins said.